 Coincident lines are the lines that coincide or lie on top of each other.
 So far we have learned about different types of lines in Geometry, such as parallel lines, perpendicular lines, with respect to a two-dimensional or three-dimensional plane.
 In the case of parallel lines, they are parallel to each other and they are at a defined distance between them.
 On the other hand, perpendicular lines are lines that intersect each other at 90 degrees.
 Both parallel lines and perpendicular lines do not coincide with each other.
 Here comes the concept of coincident lines when both the lines coincide with each other.
-In this article, we will learn about the coincident lines equation, coincident lines condition along with coincident lines solution.
+In this article, we will learn about the coincident lines equation, coincident lines condition along coincident lines solution.

-In the below diagram we have represented parallel lines, intersecting lines and coincident lines.
+In the below diagram, we have represented parallel lines, intersecting lines, and coincident lines.

 In the case of parallel lines, there are no common points.
 Intersecting lines have one point in common and coincident lines have infinitely many points in common.